No Blade of Grass (film)

 No Blade of Grass is a 1970 apocalyptic dystopian film co-written, directed and produced by Cornel Wilde and starring Nigel Davenport, Jean Wallace, and John Hamill.
-It is an adaptation of John Christopher's novel The Death of Grass (1956) and follows the survivors of a plague that has hit London in the not too distant future.
+It is an adaptation of John Christopher's novel The Death of Grass (1956) and follows the survivors of a plague that has hit London in the not-too-distant future.
 When London is overwhelmed by food riots caused by a global famine, a man tries to lead his family to safety to a remote valley in Westmorland.

 Plot

-The film opens with a montage of pollution, which, as implied by the narrator, is the cause of a virulent new disease arising in Asia, a virus that strikes all members of the grass family, including wheat, rice and maize.
+The film opens with a montage of pollution, which, as implied by the narrator, is the cause of a virulent new disease arising in Asia, a virus that strikes all members of the grass family, including wheat, rice, and maize.
 It spreads to Africa, Europe and South America, bringing starvation, anarchy and cannibalism in its wake.
 Hundreds of millions die.
 The Chinese use nerve gas on their own population, killing 300 million, in their desperate attempts to survive.

 A year after the start of the disaster, John Custance, his family and his daughter Mary's boyfriend, scientist Roger Burnham, leave London during rioting just before roadblocks are set up.
 They head for his brother David's farm in the north.

-They stop at Mr Sturdevant's shop to obtain firearms.
+They stop at Mr. Sturdevant's shop to obtain firearms.
 When Sturdevant refuses to sell them any without the proper permits, John and Roger overpower him, but are held at gunpoint by his assistant, Andrew Pirrie.
 However, when John explains the situation to Pirrie, he shoots his employer, and he and his wife Clara join them.

 To get past an Army roadblock, they are forced to shoot three soldiers.
 Later, the party become separated when Roger and Pirrie race each other in their cars.
-John's car is stopped by a gate at a train crossing and he is knocked out, and his wife and 16-year-old virgin daughter are taken away and raped nearby by three men.
+John's car is stopped by a gate at a train crossing.
+He is knocked out, and his wife and 16-year-old daughter are taken away and raped by three men.
 John and the others find them and shoot two of the men, but one gets away.